Backpacking Thailand The Ultimate 2020 Survival Guide

 Thailand is a popular country for tourists.
 One of the cons of this is that certain aspect of the country is exploited for the benefit of the tourist.
 Here are 10 tourist traps you should sidestep as a traveler.

 Elephants are the largest sector of animal tourism in Thailand.
 I encourage you to resist the urge to ride an Elephant.

-These majestic creatures are held in captivity and abused in order to tame them for tourist.
+These majestic creatures are held in captivity and abused to tame them for tourists.
 And this abuse will keep going as long as people are paying to ride them.

 Looking for that epic Monk selfie to pad your Instagram feed?

 I hate to burst your bubble but there is a huge chance that it’s not going to happen.
 Monks are revered in Thailand.

 They carry a lot of respect and admiration.
 It’s forbidden for women to come into contact with Monks.
 It is so strict that most monks won’t even let women hand them things.

 Men are allowed to come into contact with monks but even this is rare.
 The only time I’ve had physical contact with a monk is during my Sak Yant.
 The rest of the time I keep a couple of feet between us to show respect.

 Thailand is infamous for its sex tourism.
 Party streets and certain massage parlors are often a hub for these shady dealings.
 Many of the girls are forced into this way of life from a young age.